Gurobi/gurobi-modelanalyzer/docs/source/advanced_usage_scaling.rst

 and recovering the unscaled solution.
-This section describes the more advanced capabilities of the Model Scaling module: choosing between scaling methods, controlling convergence, opting out selected variables or constraints, providing user-defined initial scaling factors, accessing the scaling matrices directly, and computing the unscaled objective value.
+This section describes the more advanced capabilities of the Model Scaling module: choosing between scaling methods, controlling convergence, opting out selected variables or constraints, providing user-defined initial scaling factors, inheriting variable and constraint attributes, accessing the scaling matrices directly, and computing the unscaled objective value.

 Choosing a Scaling Method